Partenairecroissanceailtd/Privacy_policy/README.md

         <h1>Privacy Policy</h1>
         <p><strong>Last updated:</strong> June 16, 2026</p>

-        <p>TradeQuote Pro is owned and operated by <strong> Partenaire Croissance Ai LTD </strong> ("we", "our", or "us").
+        <p>TradeQuote Pro is owned and operated by <strong>Partenaire Croissance AI LTD</strong> ("we", "our", or "us").
 We respect your privacy and are committed to protecting any information handled through your use of our mobile application.</p>

         <h2>1.
 Information We Collect</h2>
         <p><strong>Direct Collection:</strong> We do not directly collect, harvest, store, or transmit any personally identifiable information (PII) such as your name, email address, phone number, or physical address on our own servers.</p>